Boxing: British captain exits, rare Cuban casualty

 The narrow defeat was too much to take for Stalker, who threw his towel over his head and stormed out of the arena.

-The British boxing captain appealed the decision to world governing body AIBA, who said they would review the bout.
+The British boxing captain appealed against the decision to world governing body AIBA but it was rejected.

 "Yeah (he's inconsolable), he's not even speaking at the moment," Stalker's corner Dave Alloway told reporters.